Kristin Kreuk: Films

 Kreuk appeared in the comedy film EuroTrip (2004), playing the girlfriend who cheats on the protagonist with a musician (played by Matt Damon).

 In early 2005, Kreuk signed on to the Canadian independent film Partition (2007), playing Naseem, a vulnerable 17-year-old whose world is shattered by the trauma of the Partition of India in 1947; the character also falls in love with an ex-British Indian Army officer.
 In the summer of 2006, Kreuk starred in the short film, Dream Princess by comic book writer/artist Kaare Andrews.
 The film is a modern sci-punk retelling of the tale of Sleeping Beauty, with a twist.
 However, it never aired.
 Kreuk starred in the film Street Fighter: The Legend of Chun-Li (2009), in which she played the title character, Chun-Li.
 She tested for the sequel Mission: Impossible – Ghost Protocol (2011), with the role going to Paula Patton.

 In early 2010, Kreuk signed onto the Japanese horror film Vampire (2011).
 In 2010, Kreuk also starred in the music video "I Heard" by musician Hill Zaini.

 Kreuk stars as Heather in the film Irvine Welsh's Ecstasy (2011), based on Irvine Welsh's novel.
 She also stars as Tilda in the science fiction comedy film Space Milkshake (2012).

 Film production

 Kreuk, with Rosena Bhura, whom Kreuk met on the set of Partition, started a production company called Parvati Creative Inc, which focuses on "human-centric films as seen through a female lens".
-Parvatis first production was a short film directed by Rick Rosenthal called Blink, of which Kreuk is listed as an executive producer.
+Parvati's first production was a short film directed by Rick Rosenthal called Blink, of which Kreuk is listed as an executive producer.
 The second project was a comedy web series titled Queenie which featured Kreuk's friend Olivia Cheng.